Agriculture and farming practices – Grocery

 Grocery Group

-Grocery Group produces products primarily derived from ingredients of plant origin, except for a small quantity of dairy products, eggs and honey.
-It believes in the importance of high animal health and welfare standards within agricultural systems and supports the principles in ABF’s Animal Welfare Position Statement.
+The Grocery Group makes products primarily derived from ingredients of plant origin, except for a small quantity of dairy products, eggs and honey.
+It believes in the importance of high animal health and welfare standards within agricultural systems and supports the principles in the Group’s Animal Welfare Position Statement.

 George Weston Foods

 George Weston Foods purchases ingredients derived from animals, including eggs, dairy products, pork and other meat.
-The business believes in maintaining and improving high animal welfare and meeting relevant animal welfare standards, including the internationally recognised Five Domains.
-George Weston Foods follows groupwide ABF commitments to purchase 100% of cage-free eggs by 2025.
-The business has already started the transition process and is on track to meet this commitment.
-Tip Top in New Zealand has already achieved the goal.
+The business believes in maintaining and improving animal welfare and meeting relevant animal welfare standards, including the internationally recognised Five Domains.
+It is working towards sourcing 100% cage-free eggs by the end of 2025, please read more here.

-George Weston Foods-owned piggeries in Australia have been sow stall-free since 2010, with directly owned and supplier owned piggeries in Australia certified by the Australian Pork Industry Quality Assurance (APIQ) programme.
-For pork sourced by George Weston Foods from overseas, suppliers in Europe and North America are expected to undertake continuous improvement in welfare standards.
+George Weston Foods piggeries in Australia have been sow stall-free since 2010, with directly owned and supplier owned piggeries in Australia certified by the Australian Pork Industry Quality Assurance (APIQ) programme.
+For pork sourced by George Weston Foods from overseas, their suppliers in Europe and North America are required to undertake continuous improvement in animal welfare standards and meet all legal requirements.

 EDITOR NOTE: